 Like a python slowly wrapping its thick body around my neck poised to overtake me, my mother’s stare locked me into a hypnotic state.
 Knowing I was in big trouble, she snarled, “Have you written your thank-you notes yet?”

 As a young girl, perfect penmanship and flowery descriptions of gratitude were right up there with impeccable table manners.
 If it wasn’t done in a timely fashion, and to her satisfaction, my life would be hell for months to come.

-Guiltily, I hung my seven-year-old head in shame, and said with a tremor, “no.”
+Guiltily, I hung my seven-year-old head in shame and said with a tremor, “No.”

 Pouring over them line-by-line, I laughed and cried.
-I giggled over the ones that professed undying devotion when I remembered going steady typically lasted 24 hours.
-I teared up over ones that taught me about the woman I would become, and then the ones I remember left me broken hearted.
+I giggled over the ones that professed undying devotion when I remembered that going steady typically lasted 24 hours.
+I teared up over ones that taught me about the woman I would become.
+And then there were the ones that left me broken-hearted.

 In generations past, writing to family and friends was the only way to communicate at great length.
-And in those letters, feelings, thoughts, and experiences gushed forth, leaving behind a history of two souls and their journey through life together.
+And in those letters feelings, thoughts and experiences gushed forth leaving behind a history of two souls and their journey through life together.

 It’s not too late to revive this mode of communication.
 Just think of how lovely it is when we receive a card in the mail for no apparent reason, especially when every other piece of paper is junk or a bill.
 If you had the time, who would you write to?